 Post a Sign

-If you don't want treat-seekers knocking on your door all evening, alerting visitors with a sign should do the trick.
-You can write a straightforward "Sorry, no trick-or-treating here" or be a little cute with something like "The skeletons took all the treats!
-Maybe you can find more at the next door..."
+If you don't want trick-or-treaters knocking on your door or ringing your bell all evening, consider alerting visitors to this by posting a sign.
+You can write a straightforward message, such as "Sorry, no trick-or-treating here."
+Or you could be a little cute with something like "The skeletons took all the treats!
+Maybe you can find more next door."

 Whatever you write, keep it friendly.
 And put the sign in a visible spot that people will be sure to see before they try knocking on your door.
 Most trick-or-treaters will likely respect your sign and move on.

 Place a Candy Bowl Outside

 Maybe you don't mind trick-or-treaters showing up, but you simply don't want the interruption of a ringing doorbell all night beckoning you to pass out candy.
 Consider putting the treat-giving on autopilot.
 Place a big bowl of candy outside of your front door where trick-or-treaters will see it.
 And leave a sign on the bowl to instruct trick-or-treaters that they can take a piece of candy.
 That way, they won't have to knock on your door for it.

 Yes, you do run the risk of a trick-or-treater taking more than their fair share and emptying your candy bowl early in the night.
 But once all of your candy is gone, you can simply put a sign on the empty bowl saying you're out of treats.
 Then, trick-or-treaters will know to head to the next house.